When to Plant Sage in Salt Lake County, UT

 157 days in Salt Lake County

-Growing Tips for Sage in Salt Lake County
+Growing Tips for Salt Lake County

 Start from seed or cuttings.
 Prune after flowering to maintain shape.
 Replace plants every 4-5 years when they become woody and less productive.
 Excellent drainage is essential.